Loved the ATMs!!!

 One of the more amazing & innovative tests involved the user of “fingerprint identification” & “iris detection”, instead of using plastic cards, as a means of customer identification & ATM activation/usage!

-A world without the need for plastic…and all the stupid problems & expenses associated with producing, mailing, using, losing, stealing, replacing, misusing, damaging, etc. them!
+A world without the need for plastic…and all the stupid problems & expenses associated with producing, mailing, using, losing, stealing, replacing, misusing, damaging, etc. these ATM cards!

 Just one problem…

-Fingerprints & iris detection were being used then for high-security access at certain government facilities & companies dealing with “confidential matters”, but consumer perception & acceptance of these technologies was simply not positive when it came to financial services.
+Fingerprints & iris detection were being used then for high-security access at certain government facilities & companies dealing with “highly confidential matters”, but consumer perception & acceptance of these technologies was simply not positive when it came to financial services.

 Perhaps these technologies will be revisited again.

-Probably not much different that the firm in Minnesota (?) that imbedded a microchip beneath the skin of the employees for access to Facilities & other purposes.
+Probably not much different that the firm in Minnesota (?) that imbedded a microchip beneath the skin of the employees for secure access to their facilities & other purposes.

 I know that most people today would say, “Nope, not me!
 No way!
 I’d change jobs first!”, but it’s already a pretty-common practice with our pets and I can certainly envision a time when…